Welcome Back Class of 2022!

 · Course Selection- Counselors will meet with 11th graders during the month of February for course selection, to choose classes for the following school year.

-· College Fair- Attend the Council Rock College Fair, hosted by CR South, on March 26, 2020 to obtain information on colleges that interest you.
+· College Fair- Attend the Council Rock College Fair, hosted by CR North, on March 25, 2021 to obtain information on colleges that interest you.
 Over 200 colleges and universities are invited to attend.

 · College meetings- Individual- Meet with your counselor in the spring to identify colleges that are a good fit for you.
 Identify characteristics that are important to you and your family, including major, location, size, cost and extracurricular opportunities.